For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 black ladle from ikea

-That's where this nifty soup ladle from IKEA comes in.
-It's dishwasher safe and only costs a pound, so it's pretty cheap compared to a lot of ladles.
+That's where this soup ladle from IKEA comes in.
+It's dishwasher safe and costs less than a pound, so it's pretty cheap compared to a lot of ladles.

 Or if this ladle from IKEA is unavailable, you could also look on sites like Amazon for other low-cost options.